JustinePa/studyNIS_ARMS/README.md

-## studyNIS_ARMS
+# studyNIS_ARMS

-# Project Description
+## Project Description

-This repository contains scripts and their inputs, used for the analysis performed for the article "Broad-scale detection of non-indigenous species in marine coastal ecosystems using Autonomous Reef Monitoring Structures and DNA metabarcoding"
+This repository contains scripts and their inputs used for the analysis performed for the article titled "Broad-scale detection of non-indigenous species in marine coastal ecosystems using Autonomous Reef Monitoring Structures and DNA metabarcoding."

-# Contents
+## Contents

+### Scripts
-scripts: Contains the five different scripts used after the manual curation of the NIS list
+This directory contains the five different scripts used after the manual curation of the NIS list:

+1. **`processNIScuratedLists.R`**
-1.processNIScuratedLists.R: process the COI and 18S ASVs count tables after curation (i.e. removal of ASVs/mOTUS that did not make it through the taxonomic check or the introduction status check), merge them, and clean them (i.e. remove sampling events where no NIS were detected - empty columns).
+   Process the COI and 18S ASVs count tables after curation (i.e., removal of ASVs/mOTUs that did not make it through the taxonomic check or the introduction status check), merge them, and clean them (i.e., remove sampling events where no NIS were detected - empty columns).

+2. **`graph_taxa.R`**
-2.graph_taxa.R: identify the main phyla and the 5 most widespread NIS + make graphs
+   Identify the main phyla and the 5 most widespread NIS and make graphs.

+3. **`NISperobs.R`**
-3.NISperobs.R: calculate the number of NIS detected in each observatory (both options possible: all occurrences of all NIS, or occurrences of NIS only in observatories where considered alien)
+   Calculate the number of NIS detected in each observatory (both options possible: all occurrences of all NIS, or occurrences of NIS only in observatories where considered alien).

+4. **`upSetPlot.R`**
-4.upSetPlot.R: build a phyloseq object to then build an Upset plot (both options possible: all occurrences of all NIS, or occurrences of NIS only in observatories where considered alien)
+   Build a phyloseq object to then build an Upset plot (both options possible: all occurrences of all NIS, or occurrences of NIS only in observatories where considered alien).

+5. **`GBIF_EOO.R`**
-5.GBIF_EOO.R: for NIS potentially detected in new areas, get occurrences from GBIF, map the known area of extent together with occurrences from ARMS observatories to identify to one occurring outside
+   For NIS potentially detected in new areas, get occurrences from GBIF, map the known area of extent together with occurrences from ARMS observatories to identify one occurring outside.

+### Inputs

-inputs: Contains all inputs needed to run the above scripts
+Contains all inputs needed to run the above scripts.

+### Outputs

-outputs: Output from scripts, including tables and figures.
+Output from scripts, including tables and figures.